Privacy Policy - Ekata

 We may share Personal Information with:

-• Mastercard’s headquarters in the U.S., our affiliates and other entities within Mastercard’s group of companies.
+• Affiliates and other entities within Mastercard’s group of companies.

 • Our service providers acting on our behalf.